BigData - Handling large amounts of data with DaRUS

 • <description>: textual description of the file

-• <storageIdentifier>: Returned when creating the One-Time-Upload-URL
+• <storageIdentifier>: Returned when generating the one-time upload URL

 • <mimeType>: File type of the file as MIME type (list of commom MIME typescomplete list of all MIME types